- Home

 - What are you most grateful for?

-- Am I living a life that is true to myself?
+- Am I living a life that’s true to myself?

 - Am I taking enough care of my mental and physical health?

-You might decide to handwrite your letter or type and print it.
-Either way, it’s best to place it in a sealed envelope and put it away somewhere safe where you won’t be tempted to read it before the planned date.
+After you’ve sealed your letter, it’s best to place it somewhere safe where you won’t be tempted to read it before the planned date.
 Address the envelope to yourself, label it clearly with the open date, and then try to forget about it until then.

-If you’re worried that you’ll forget to open it, then you can always mark a date on a calendar or put a note in your diary – along with details of where you’ve hidden it.
-While you might find it best to label your letter with a set date, you could also label it with something like ‘Read when you’re going through heartache’ or ‘Read when the kids have left home’.
-You might already have an inkling that these are the sorts of times that you would benefit from reconnecting with yourself the most.
+If you’re worried you’ll forget to open it, you can mark a date on a calendar or put a note in your diary – along with details of where you’ve hidden it.

-Alternatively, if you don’t want to create a hardcopy letter, then you could use an electronic service, like Future Me, to email a free letter to yourself, on a date of your choosing.
-You can choose whether to make the letter completely private, or public but anonymous, so that others can enjoy it too.
-To see some of the anonymous letters that others have already sent themselves, you can have a look here.
+Alternatively, you could use a website like Future Me to email a free letter to yourself on a date of your choosing.
+To see some of the anonymous letters that others have sent themselves, you can have a look here.

 Once you’ve read your letter, you could always make a plan to write another one.
 Some people find it helps to write a letter to their future selves every few years.

-It can also help you to remain true to yourself, and to hold yourself accountable for your own happiness.
-Plus, there’s nothing better than hearing from an old friend – especially one that knows us better than anyone else ever will.
+It can also help you remain true to yourself and hold yourself accountable for your own happiness.
+Plus, there’s nothing better than hearing from an old friend – especially one who knows you better than anyone else ever will.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.